gallargit/Sql2SqlCloner/README.md

 * Incremental data copy (available when copying data only)

 # To be done
-* Decrypt and re-encrypt columns as seen [here](https://learn.microsoft.com/en-us/sql/t-sql/functions/decryptbykey-transact-sql?view=sql-server-ver16)
+* Decrypt and re-encrypt columns as seen [here](https://learn.microsoft.com/en-us/sql/t-sql/functions/decryptbykey-transact-sql?view=sql-server-ver16) (ColumnEncryptionSetting)